Sufficient Descent Riemannian Conjugate Gradient Method: Numerical Experiments

-It can be seen from Figure \ref{fig1}--\ref{fig3} that Hybrid1 performed the best in all cases, but the HZ method also performed well.
-It can also be seen that the performances of the Riemannian conjugate gradient methods depend greatly the type of line search used.
-In particular, Hybrid2 may perform poorly when certain line searches are used.
+It can be seen from Figures \ref{fig1}--\ref{fig4} that Hybrid1 performed the best in all cases, but the HZ method also performed well.
+It can also be seen that the performances of the Riemannian conjugate gradient methods depend greatly on the type of line search used.
+In particular, the proposed methods (i.e., HZ and Hybrid2) performed well with Algorithm 3.